betsalel-williamson/fpga-hello-world/SETUP.md

     gtkwave --version
     ```

+### Viewing Simulation Output Online

+For quick online viewing of VCD files, you can use [Fliplot](https://raczben.github.io/fliplot/).
+Simply drag and drop your `.vcd` file onto the website.

 ## 4. GitHub Actions Linting (actionlint)

 `actionlint` is a linter for GitHub Actions workflow files.
 It helps catch common errors and ensures your workflows adhere to best practices.